turingschool/mod-0-curriculum/session3/index.md

 <a name="echo"></a>
 ### 7. Add text to a file (echo)

-Normally, we will use our text editor (Atom or Sublime) to add text content to a file.
+Normally, we will use our text editor (Atom) to add text content to a file.
 However, you can also add text content using the <code>echo</code> command.
 Note that you *must* use quotation marks to indicate what text you want to add to the file.

 ```
 timo@Tims-MacBook-Pro:~/latest_projects $ echo "Call me Ishmael" >> chapter_1.txt